ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 **Release**

-When pushing with a new tag, a release is made to GitHub:

-- The application is published for Windows, Linux and MacOS.

-- The artifacts for each publish is zipped to its own zip file

-- The zip files are released to GitHub under a new release.
+When a new tag is pushed to the repository, a release workflow is triggered.
+This workflow builds the app for multiple platforms (Linux, Windows, macOS x64, and macOS ARM), zips the artifacts, and publishes them as part of a GitHub release corresponding to the new version.

 ![Release workflow.](images/OnReleaseYML.png){ width=80% }
 <br>